lambda-feedback/chatGPT/app/docs/dev.md

 # YourFunctionName
 This evaluation function allows response areas to be marked (true/false with feedback) via openAI models.

+To run this code, you need to enter your openAI API key into openai.api_key ="" in evaluation.py.

 ## Inputs
 *Specific input parameters which can be supplied when the `eval` command is supplied to this function.*